srisivan/Class-2/Science/chapter_1.md

 ```
 Q1.
 What are trees?
 A1.
 Big, tall and strong plants are called trees.
+Examples : Gulmohar, Banyan
-Gulmohar, Banyan and Coconut
+and Coconut tree.
-trees.

 Q2.
 Why do some plant need support to grow?
 A2.
 Plants like money plant, pea and grapevine cannot grow straight up as they
 need support to grow.

+Some plants are weak and cannot grow straight, so they need support.
+Examples
+Money plant and Pea plant.

 Q3.
 How do roots helps a plant?
 A3.
 The root fixes the plant to ground and give support to the plants.
+Roots
+absorb water and nutrients.

 Q4.
 What do leaves need to make food for the plant?
 A4.
 Leaves need air, water and sunlight to make food.